slint-ui/slint/docs/builtin_elements.md

 ### Examples

-This example use the `Row` element
+This example uses the `Row` element

 ```60
 Foo := Window {